lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 improvement in a production system.
-John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they jump the critical step of mapping the end to end value stream first.
-Although well-intentioned, the result is that one part of the stream improves only for inventory and bottlenecks to emerge in a step downstream.
+John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they jump the critical step of mapping the end to end value stream.
+Although well-intentioned, the result is that one part of the stream improves only for wastes and bottlenecks to emerge in a step downstream.
-Without a holistic, enterprise-wide, view and approach an organisation may fail to achieve lasting quality improvements or cost savings.
+Without a holistic view and approach, an organisation may fail to achieve lasting quality improvements and cost savings.

 Value-stream mapping comprises the following high-level activities.
 A separate value stream should be drawn for each product-family